giorgapost/wordsearch-package/README.md

 - A [B-Tree](https://en.wikipedia.org/wiki/B-tree) structure.
 Every record on the tree consists of a key, which is the word we search for, as well as of an integer which points to a page of another structure.
 That structure contains all the locations where this word can be found in the input text files.
-- A paged index structure.
-Every page of the index contains a predetermined number of records.
+- A paged Index structure.
+Every page of the Index contains a predetermined number of records.
 Each record consists of one String (filename) and one integer (bytes from the file's beginning) and corresponds to a specific point of the input text files.
 Consequently, to retrieve the locations where a given word can be found in the input text files, we have to read all entries from the appropriate page of the index.
 What is more, every page contains an integer which